Wonders of the West Coast and North West of the Spitsbergen

 D1: Welcoming guests at the end of the day, embarkation and overnight in Longyaerbyen.

 D2: Introduction to the cruise and safety instructions, followed by sailing off to conquer the majestic ISFJORDEN.
-First stopover in the beautiful bay of Colesbukta, former Russian mining city.
+First stopover in the beautiful Ymerbukta or Trygghamna, encounter and approch of the first glacier.

 D3 to D11: Sailing along the west coast until reaching the extreme North West of the Spitsbergen.

-Throughout your cruise, we will discover many glitzy glaciers such as "the King’s Bay", "Lillehookbreen", "Smeerenburgbreen", "Dahlbrebukta" "Monacobreen" ....
+Throughout your cruise, we will discover many glitzy glaciers such as "the King’s Bay", "Lillehookbreen", "Smeerenburgbreen", "Dahlbrebukta" "Raudfjorden" ....

 We will encounter a great variety of birds: Arctic Fulmars, Black Legged Kittiwakes, Atlantic Puffins, Thick-billedmurres, Black Guillemots, Skuas and Great Skuas, Glaucus Gulls, Ivory Gulls, Eiders, Little Auks, Red-throated Loons ....